 - In cases of extremely high demand, some branches may limit borrowing for a particular type of item.
 Please check with an Instructor if you have any questions.
 Any book marked “Research” may not be borrowed.
 We keep these books in the branches for everybody to use.

-- You must be 13 to borrow fiction DVDs and Children’s Launchpads.
+- You must be 13 to borrow DVDs, Children’s Launchpads, and musical instruments.

 - You may view your library card record online.
 You will need your library card barcode number and PIN (personal identification number).

 - You may return materials to the Customer Service & Research Desk or the book drop of any HCLS branch.

 You may borrow up to 30 items at one time from HCLS’ collection.
 If you forget your card, any identification with your name and address is an acceptable substitute.

 |Books, magazines, toys||21 days|

 |DVDs – nonfiction||21 days|

 |Children’s Launchpads||7 days|